All articles

 Grand Hyatt Kuala Lumpur Hyatt Privé

-A KLCC-park-facing tower that consistently comes up in local forums as the smart alternative to the pricier names nearby — comfortable rooms, genuinely good Petronas Towers views from the upper floors, and a large pool that does a lot of the work in a tropical city.
+A KLCC-park-facing tower that consistently comes up in local forums as the smart alternative to the pricier names nearby — comfortable rooms, strong Petronas Towers views from the upper floors, and a large pool that does a lot of the work in a tropical city.
 It won't win on design, but it rarely disappoints.

-Insider verdict Regulars weighing it against the Ritz-Carlton call it the easy win "hands down" when rates are comparable, largely on the strength of the rooms and the view.
+Insider verdict — Regulars weighing it against the Ritz-Carlton call it the easy win "hands down" when rates are comparable, largely on the strength of the rooms and the view.
 It's also the one families gravitate to for the pool.
 Book through Privé for the upgrade shot and the on-property credit.

 Best for: View-to-price value; families; a big pool